TurboGears/Ming/docs/tour.rst

 -------------------------

-Ming manages your connection to the MongoBD database using an object known as a DataStore.
+Ming manages your connection to the MongoBD database using an object known as a :class:`Datastore <ming.datastore.DataStore>`.
 The DataStore is actually just a thin wrapper around a pymongo_ Database object.
 (The actual Database object can always be accessed via the `db` property of the DataStore instance.
 For this tutorial, we will be using a single, global DataStore::